-Perceived for many years as a low-resolution biophysical technique, CD spectroscopy has advanced well beyond its conventional textbook description.
+Perceived for many years as a low-resolution biophysical technique, circular dichroism (CD) spectroscopy has advanced well beyond its conventional textbook description.
 This white paper highlights the expanding role of CD as it undergoes a fundamental transition from its origins in basic academic research to becoming an indispensable tool for the biopharmaceutical industry—a biophysical characterization technique that offers far more than the proportion of α-helix and β-sheet in a protein.

 - Comprehensive information about structure and stability is revealed in a single continuous, multi-wavelength thermal denaturation experiment

 In short, state-of-the-art CD analysis provides unique insights into changes in secondary and tertiary structure, as well as kinetic and thermodynamic information, enabling researchers to publish with confidence and contributing to informed decision-making during biotherapeutic development.